affiliateship/ledgergram/README.md

 - `frontend`: A TypeScript React UI bootstrapped with [vite](https://vitejs.dev/guide/) that calls the API in the backend.
 [Go to the Readme](./frontend/)

 You will need to first deploy the smart contracts with Hardhat to FireFly.
 Once the backend/frontend are started, the buttons on the Web UI will call the backend API endpoints to interact with the contracts through FireFly.

-# LedgerGram — Architecture & Design Overview

-LedgerGram is a lightweight social feed application where posts and likes are **anchored on-chain** while the user experience remains fast and familiar.
-The system uses **FireFly as a blockchain abstraction layer**, enabling reliable event-driven synchronization between smart contracts and the application backend.

 ---